Haksa6/stackoverflow-copy-project/README.md

 npm install
 ```

 3. Create a new file called .env in the server folder.
-Add two new values as such:
+Add the values as such:

 ```
 PORT=5000
 JWT_SECRET=SECRET
+MONGODB_URI=your mongodb address such as mongodb://localhost:27017/
+TESTDB_URI=database for testing such as mongodb://localhost:27017/testdb
+NODE_ENV=test/development depending which database you wanna use you can also set this in the script in package.json
 ```

 You can change the values to your own liking